 In February 2008, the Company entered into an interest rate swap agreement in the notional amount of \$175.0 million, decreasing to \$125.0 million at March 26, 2009 to replace and supplement the interest rate cap agreement that expired on May 30, 2008.
 The Company has agreed to pay a fixed rate of 2.88% while receiving a variable rate based on LIBOR.
 The agreement terminates on March 26, 2010.
 The fair value of the interest rate swap agreement is included in either other assets or current liabilities at the balance sheet date.
-At September 30, 2008, the fair value of the interest rate swap of \$775,000 was included in other assets, while at March 31, 2008 the fair value of \$1.5 million was included in other current liabilities.
+At December 31, 2008 and March 31, 2008 the fair values of the interest rate swap were \$2.7 million and \$1.5 million, respectively.
+Such amounts were included in other current liabilities.